Sema4AI/actions/README.md

 👉 You should now have an Action Server running locally at: http://localhost:8080, to open the web UI.

-👉 Using the --expose -flag, you also get a public internet-facing URL (something like _twently-cuddly-dinosaurs.robocorp.link_) and an API key.
+👉 Using the --expose -flag, you also get a public internet-facing URL (something like _twently-cuddly-dinosaurs.sema4ai.link_) and an API key.
 These are the details that you need to configure your AI Agent.

 Head over to [Action Server docs](./action_server/README.md) for more.